ceph/ceph/doc/dev/cephx_protocol.rst

 is fresh, and is not being replayed by an attacker.

 2. The authenticator A must prove to client C that he really is the authenticator.
-Again, proof that replay is not occuring is also required.
+Again, proof that replay is not occurring is also required.

 3. A and C must securely share a session key to be used for distribution of later authorization material between them.
 Again, no replay is allowable, and the key must be